Pycnogenol Pet Treatments: What is Pycnogenol?

 - Skin Ulcers: A controlled study showed that an oral dosage of 150 mg Pycnogenol daily combined with topical application of 100 mg daily showed the fastest and most complete healing for the group using both oral and topical Pycnogenol.
 The group using oral Pycnogenol showed faster and more complete healing than the placebo group, but the group using both oral and topical Pycnogenol showed the fastest and most complete healing of the three.

-- Sunburn: At a dose of 1.1 to 1.66 mg/kg (2.2 lbs) of body weight per day Pycnogenol has been shown to significantly increase the amount of ultravoilet rays necessary to cause sunburn.
+- Sunburn: At a dose of 1.1 to 1.66 mg/kg (2.2 lbs) of body weight per day Pycnogenol has been shown to significantly increase the number of ultraviolet rays necessary to cause sunburn.

 - Venous Thrombosis: The study was done for plane travel with a Pycnogenol dosage of 200 mg two to three hours before a flight, 200 mg six hours later, and 100 mg on the following day.
 Compared to the placebo group, the group on the Pycnogenol regimen showed a reduction in the number of venous thrombosis episodes.

 *This dosage was obtained from the Scientific and Clinical Monograph for Pycnogenol by the American Botanical Council.
-The most common duration of use during the clinical trials was 2-3 months, but long term use may be justified and there is no evidence from actual product use over several decades by millions of people that might warrant a limitation on length of use.
-Click here to view the entire monograph.
+The most common duration of use during the clinical trials was 2-3 months, but long-term use may be justified and there is no evidence from actual product use over several decades by millions of people that might warrant a limitation on the length of use.

 Pycnogenol Pet Treatments: Pycnogenol Specifically for Animals